 [Ed. note: each month we re-run Daykeeper founder Maya del Mar’s profound and poetic take on the month’s sign.
-This month, as we enter our eleventh year of publication, we’re running the sun sign Virgo.]
+This month, we’re running the sun sign Virgo.]

 We are all now under the influence of the Virgo energy field.
 Queen of Heaven is the ancient Virgo archetype.
 Isis, Nut, Ceres, Demeter, Corn Mother, Potato Mother, Kwan Yin, and the Taras are examples of names for her.
 In modern times the Virgin Mary, Queen of Heaven, represents the purity, quiet power, nurturing qualities, caring, and bridging or intercession abilities of Virgo.